 Calaveras Big Trees Association (CBTA) can trace its roots to the original Calaveras Grove Association organized in 1926 by a group of individuals intent on preserving the historic groves for future generations.
 Through their efforts Calaveras Big Trees State Park was born on July 5, 1931.

-The Calaveras Big Trees Association was founded in 1974 by a new group of interested people with a revised purpose: as a private, non-profit, charitable 501(c)(3) corporation to support the interpretive and environmental educational programs at Calaveras Big Trees State Park.
+The Calaveras Big Trees Association was founded in 1974 by a new group of interested people with a revised purpose: as a private, non-profit, charitable 501(c)(3) corporation toto create, fund and deliver inspirational educational and interpretive programs, as well as inspire visitors to help preserve and protect the Giant Sequoias and all the Calaveras Big Trees State Park’s natural resources.
 These programs enable visitors to understand, appreciate, conserve, enjoy and explore Calaveras Big Trees State Park.
 CBTA uses membership fees, donations and fundraising to accomplish this mission.
-Membership is open to individuals, families, and businesses.
+Membership is open to all.
 The board members are all volunteers.

 What We’ve Accomplished

 Since its creation in 1974, CBTA has taken on many projects, including construction of the present Visitor Center, building a permanent footbridge at Beaver Creek, sponsoring many interpretive programs such as: Cubs, Junior Rangers, school tours, the warming hut and snow shoe walks, seminars, campfire programs, summer interns, scholarships, interpretive staff and printed materials, park publications, trail maps, the Big Trees Adventure Summer School and the Family Day Festival that attracts thousands of visitors every August.